Full-Stack-93/alx-system_engineering-devops-1/0x02-shell_redirections/README.md

 Task 9 -Duplicate the last line of the file 'iacta' with 'tail --lines=1 iacta >> iacta'

 TasK 10 - Delete all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders with 'find . -name '*.js' -type f -delete'

+Task 11 - Count the number of directories and sub-directories in the current directory.
+The current and parent directories should not be taken into account Hidden directories should be counted with 'find -mindepth 1 -type d | wc -l'

+Task 12

+Task 13 -

+Task 14 -

+Task 15 -

+Task 16 -

+Task 17 -

+Task 18 -

+Task 19 -

+Task 20 -